zeus-fyi/zeus/README.md

    c.
 Secret Value: (Your Age private key, starts with AGE-SECRET-KEY-...)
 ```

-4. Create the AWS Lambda function.
+6. Create the AWS Lambda function.
 See this google doc for details.
 You can use the main.zip file pre-built in the below directory or build it yourself.

 The main.zip file is already prebuilt for you here: ```builds/serverless/bls_signatures/main.zip```

 https://docs.google.com/document/d/1isja3Njqr9ZW43F9GZRwSYhwvTxOb31n8uKpIzdV1-8/edit?usp=sharing

-5. Send a validator service request.
+7. Send a validator service request via an API call.
 You'll need a bearer token from us.
 Send us a message and we'll get you one.

 See pkg/hestia, which provides a client that calls the API, and shows how you post a request to the endpoint below to service new validators in a test case.